 - Symptoms are not obvious until later stages of development of pericardial mesothelioma, but include: chest pain, fatigue, heartbeat irregularities, and/or respiratory problems

 Mesothelioma is caused by exposure to asbestos.
 Asbestos fibers accumulate and create disturbances in the body.
 Patients may be exposed to asbestos through work or through breathing asbestos fibers in the home.
-If you believe you were negligently exposed to asbestos and have since developed mesothelioma, you may be entitled to compensation for your injuries and will benefit from speaking with a seasoned Charleston mesothelioma attorney.
+If you believe you were negligently exposed to asbestos and have since developed mesothelioma, you may be entitled to compensation for your injuries and will benefit from speaking with a seasoned mesothelioma attorney in Charleston, West Virginia.

 What Are the Risk Factors of Mesothelioma?

 The main risk factor for mesothelioma is exposure to asbestos.
 Asbestos is a naturally-occurring silicone that is strong and resistant to heat.
 Because of these properties, it was commonly used in housing and industrial applications from the 1940s to the 1980s.
 When asbestos breaks, however, it releases dust that settles in the lungs.
 Over time, it may develop into mesothelioma.

 One of the troubling things about the cancer is it takes 20 to 40 years to develop after asbestos exposure.
 Risk varies greatly from person to person: many people have years of exposure to asbestos, and never develop mesothelioma.
 Others with brief exposure, on the other hand, may develop the disease.
 This suggests that your risk for developing mesothelioma is dependent on a number of other factors, such as genetic predisposition and family history.